Materials: Memory foam

 The Mattress Nerd’s Take: There’s nothing like the memory foam feel of a classic Tempur-Pedic mattress, and the TEMPUR-Cloud is no exception.
 Notably, it’s the first bed-in-a-box offered by Tempur-Pedic, meaning it’s meant to be bought online and shipped (compressed in a box) to your front door.
 The new TEMPUR-Cloud gives us the sense of a very intentional design, but we’d expect nothing less from one of the most trusted mattress brands operating in the market today.
 The materials and construction of the bed seem handpicked to appeal to consumers.

 While the TEMPUR-Cloud is not ideal for side sleepers, it’s great for sleeping positions like the back and stomach.
 When you initially lie down on the bed, it feels relatively firm, then slowly it starts to cradle you and allows the body to sink into the top layer.
 The TEMPUR-Cloud is expensive compared to other bed-in–a-box brands, but Tempur-Pedic basically wrote the book on memory foam.
 Its TEMPUR material is still one of the purest, most cradling mattress materials we’ve laid our hands—and our heads—on.
 In this Tempur-Pedic mattress review, we’ll tell you all you need to know about the Tempur-Pedic TEMPUR-Cloud.
+If you like the feel of sinking foam layers, see the best memory foam mattresses.

 |Body Type:||BACK SLEEPERS||STOMACH SLEEPERS||SIDE SLEEPERS|